About Student Health and Wellness – Mental Health (SHaW – Mental Health)

-Evaluation occurs three times during the course of the training year, once during:
+Evaluation occurs two times during the course of the training year, once during:

 - December at the mid-way point of the year.
 This is a group evaluation with all of the supervisee’s supervisors.
 The supervisee receives feedback, reviews Fall goals and sets/reaffirms final Spring goals, and is assisted in generating methods by which to meet the training goals.

 - May to assess at the end of the regular academic year to address progress.
 This is a group evaluation with all of the supervisee’s supervisors.
 The supervisee receives feedback and reviews regular academic year goals for progress for the year and unfinished goals for continued training after SHaW – Mental Health.